 If you feel the timing might be right for a debt elimination effort, there are a few initial steps you should consider.

-Give these leaders the opportunity to share what excites them about your vision, after the debt is addressed, to ask questions, and provide feedback.
+Allow these leaders to share what excites them about your vision, after the debt is addressed, to ask questions, and provide feedback.
 For success, they must have a clear understanding and be supportive of your plans once you have liberated crucial ministry dollars.
 The best way for this to occur is to invite your ministry and financial leaders to begin to dream God-sized dreams with you about your future and the next chapter in the life of your church.
 Dreaming and praying together will create the ideal environment for discerning God’s plan for your church.

 One thing is clear.
 No matter how much we desire to, we will never go back to “the way we have always done it.”
 The changes created by the pandemic necessitate the need for experimenting with new and creative ideas.